 With approximately 1000 students, we are a mid-sized high school.
 This makes it possible for us to get to know each student as an individual.
 Our innovative, vertical, mixed age House Groups help us to create a real sense of community by encouraging students to take responsibility for the welfare of others.
 We are incredibly ambitious for our students and their attainment.
 We are fully staffed with subject experts; we have a substantial professional development schedule which ensures that our teachers receive the latest training, and have the time to implement new strategies which help students learn and progress.
 Our curriculum is largely traditional and rigorous; we offer quality courses at GCSE and A level and our results have shown consistent improvement over a number of years.
-Ofsted in 2019 rated us a Good school.
+Ofsted in 2014 rated us Good with Outstanding features: this is testament to the dedication of the entire school community.

 We are fortunate to have a first rate learning environment.
-We are housed in bright and modern purpose-built accommodation which opened in 2002 under a Private Finance Initiative.
+We are housed in bright and modern purposebuilt accommodation which opened in 2002 under a Private Finance Initiative.
 All these factors mean that your child will receive high a quality education should they attend Sir Graham Balfour School.
 I do look forward to meeting you in the near future and always welcome visits to the school.